UNIVERSITI TUNKU ABDUL RAHMAN

 - Host a booth or information table on campus to recruit members, highlight your club/society activities, and promote your events.

-16.How to contact a DSA officer-in-charge?
+6.How to contact a DSA officer-in-charge?

 Drop by our office at Department of Student Affairs during office hours and speak to our Clubs & Societies Unit / Sports and Recreations officers.

-17.What is “Best Club & Society Award”?
+7.What is “Outstanding Club and Society Award”?

-The Best Club and Society Award shall be awarded to a club and society committee that has performed an excellent job within their elected term of service.
+The Outstanding Club and Society Award shall be awarded to a club and society committee that has performed an excellent job within their elected term of service.
 The criteria to determine the Best Club and Society Award click HERE.

 Award criteria click HERE.